 This toolkit provides step-by-step guidance for managing the coronavirus (COVID-19).
 It provides links to key information and templates on the website.
+This information is being continually checked and updated.

 The World Health Organization (WHO) explains that coronaviruses (CoV) are a large family of viruses that cause illness ranging from the common cold to more severe diseases such as SARS (Severe Acute Respiratory Syndrome).
 This particular version, which first appeared in December 2019 in Wuhan, China, has been named “COVID-19”.